 We may not measure the body’s energy expenditure accurately.
 However, it’s estimated that each move requires a certain amount of energy to complete.
 That is why, as you get exhausted after working out for some time, achieving the entire range of motion becomes a problem.

-The harder it is to move and sustain motion in a specific exercise, the more calories you can burn per unit time.
+The harder it is to move and sustain motion in a specific exercise, the more calories you can burn per unit of time.
 For example, walking for 30 minutes would burn fewer calories than running for the same period.

 What exercises burn the most calories in 30 minutes?